 So before you start planning your next conference or event, I challenge you to ask yourself – “who am I really talking to?”.

-*This article was originally published in Australia’s leading business tourism industry publication, Micenet magazine.
+*This article was originally published in Australia’s leading business tourism industry publication, Micenet magazine in January 2018.